Raw Meaty Bones

 If you are considering including raw meaty bones to your dog’s diet, we have a couple of recommendations;

 - We don’t add raw for no reason; bones that have been heated are more likely to splinter so make sure any bones you feed haven’t been cooked.

-- It is important to feed your dog a complete and balanced diet so they get all their nutritional requirements.
+- It is important to feed your dog a full diet so they get all their nutritional requirements.

 - It is also important to understand there are risks including; dental damage (breaking a tooth), digestive issues and choking.
-These risks can be minimised by ensuring the bones you feed are raw and you feed the bones as an occasional suppliment to a raw diet.
+These risks can be minimised by ensuring the bones you feed are raw and you feed bones and chews as an occasional supplement to a raw diet.